 If you are looking for a comprehensive source of information, analysis and infographics on the preparation of the EU’s post-2020 multiannual financial plan, you are in the right place.
 This blog post will lead you through a collection of publications, prepared by researchers at the European Parliamentary Research Service, covering the proposals on the EU multiannual financial framework for 2021-2027 and the Next Generation EU, own resources as well as all proposed sector-specific acts for new and continued programmes and funds.

 Who decides about the next MFF?

-The future multiannual financial framework (MFF) is high on the EU agenda once more.
-With the current MFF for 2014-2020 entering its final stretch, the EU has started preparing the post-2020 plan.
-The MFF sets the annual limits on EU commitments in different policy areas and on overall annual payments (expenditure side of the budget).
+The EU’s long-term budget, officially known as the multiannual financial framework (MFF) sets the annual limits on EU commitments in different policy areas and on overall annual payments (expenditure side of the budget).
 It must cover at least five years.
 In practice, in most cases its duration has been set at seven years.
 This multiannual plan of spending is usually negotiated as a package, together with proposals for own resources (revenue side of the budget) and for new and continued programmes and funds.